Nuclear state and level densities of actinides with the shell-model Monte Carlo

 The NSD counts the total number of states including the $2J+1$ magnetic degeneracy for each level of spin $J$.
-However, the NLD measured in experiments such as the Oslo method counts each level with spin $J$ only once.
-The SMMC naturally includes contributions from all degenerate states, but the NLD can be computed through the use of spin projection~\cite{Alhassid2007}.
-For each level of spin $J$ in an even-mass (odd-mass) nucleus there exists exactly one state with $M=0$ ($M=1/2$), thus by projecting thermal observables onto $M=0$ ($M=1/2$) the contribution of only one state from each level is counted.
-The trace over an observable $\hat{O}$ at fixed spin component $M$ is calculated using a discrete Fourier transform
+However, the NLD, measured in experiments such as the Oslo method, counts each level with spin $J$ only once.
+The NLD can be computed directly through the use of spin projection~\cite{Alhassid2007}.
+For each level of spin $J$ in an even-mass (odd-mass) nucleus there exists exactly one state with $M=0$ ($M=1/2$).
+Thus by projecting thermal observables onto $M=0$ ($M=1/2$) for even-mass (odd-mass) nuclei the contribution of only one state from each level is counted~\cite{Alhassid2015}.

-where $\phi_k = \frac{k\pi}{J_s + 1/2}$ are quadrature points with $k = -J_s, ... , J_s$ where $J_s$ is the maximum possible spin in the model space.
-By taking Eq. (\ref{eq_rho}) and replacing the thermal excitation energy $E_x$ with the thermal excitation energy projected onto $M=0$, we can calculate directly the NLD.
-Note that the term $e^{i \phi_k M}$ leads to non-positive weights for non-zero $M$ ,resulting in a sign problem at very low temperatures.